pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## Gaussian IIR Filter

-Many recursive implementations of the Gaussian filter exists and are way more efficient than their FIR counterparts.
-Unfortunately, they rely on forward-backward filtering in order to provide a symmetrical gaussian impulse response, this technique is not possible in Pine Script.
+Many recursive implementations of the Gaussian filter exist and are way more efficient than their FIR counterparts.
+Unfortunately, they rely on forward-backward filtering in order to provide a symmetrical gaussian impulse response, which cannot be implemented in Pine Script.
 Some alternatives exist, the most notable one being the Gaussian filter described by Elhers [3], which is based on the multiple applications of exponential moving averages, this filter is available in the Pine Script repository.

 <br/>

 ## Rolling Signal To Noise Ratio

 The signal to noise ratio (SNR) is used to measure the level of a signal relative to the level of unwanted noise, with a SNR inferior to 1 indicating more noise than signal.
-This metric is often expressed as the ratio of the mean and the standard deviation, however a rolling version might result more useful to the user, the signal to noise ratio function can be computed in Pine Script as follows :
+This metric is often expressed as the ratio of the mean and the standard deviation, however a rolling version could be more useful.
+The signal to noise ratio function can be computed in Pine Script as follows:

 ```
 snr(input) => sma(input,length)/stdev(input,length)